KBNLresearch/iromlab/readme.md

 ![](./findingDevices.png)

-**Why:** by default IsoBuster tries to find and access all storage devices that are conmected to the machine it runs on.
+**Why:** by default IsoBuster tries to find and access all storage devices that are connected to the machine it runs on.
 This triggers a Windows "User Account Control" notification popup window (which needs manual intervention) every time IsoBuster is called from Iromlab.
 This can be prevented by disabling all devices except optical drives.

 ### Disable cue sheet and checksum creation